-Active Shooter Video and Presentation
+Active Shooter

-Students and employees can view the RUN.
+The Morton College Campus Police conduct yearly active shooter and trauma First-Aid training.
+The department has (3) bags for a mass casualty situation.
+Campus Police present educational information regarding emergencies on campus in college orientations, and the Emergency Response Guide can be reviewed online as a refresher.
+Students and employees can also view the RUN.
 HIDE.
-FIGHT.® Surviving an Active Shooter Event video, which provides information on how to respond to an active shooter on campus and steps students and employees can take to prevent such a situation.
-Additionally, on request, The Morton College Police Department will show the video and facilitate a discussion on appropriate safety precautions, having a survivor mindset, and maintaining awareness of one's surroundings.
+FIGHT.® Surviving an Active Shooter Event video provides information on how to respond to an active shooter on campus and steps students and employees can take to prevent such a situation.
+Emergency situations include but are not limited to an active assailant, human error, or a natural disaster.
+Additionally, on request, The Morton College Police Department will conduct a presentation to discuss the appropriate safety precautions, having a survivor mindset, and maintaining situational awareness.